Research Groups

 MPRG Biosocial | Biology, Social Disparities, and Development

 Human development unfolds in transactions between biology, such as genetics, and social environments.
-The Max Planck Research Group Biosocial examines how social disparities affect child and adolescent development to shape differential outcomes of education, health, and well-being across the lifespan. more
+The Max Planck Research Group Biosocial examines how genetic influences and social inequality in childhood combine to shape differential outcomes of education and health across the lifespan.

 MPRG MR Physics